True Blue Software

 Workspaces

 A workspace is an area on your local machine where you do project development without affecting the rest of the project.
-While project and development snapshots give you views into the archive, your workspace contains local copies of some or all of the archive files from a snapshot.
+While release and development snapshots give you views of your project, your workspace contains a working copy of one of those views, plus whatever local changes have not yet been checked in.

-Every workspace must be associated with (or mapped to) a snapshot (project or development).
-The snapshot that a workspace attaches to is its mapped snapshot and the mapped snapshot contains the archive files that you will use (see figure 6).
+Every workspace must be associated with (or mapped to) at least one snapshot.
+These snapshots are mounted on to the workspace such that the mapped snapshot contains the archive files that you will use (see figure 6).
 Files in workspaces can be modified and new files created, but the snapshot is not affected until check in.
 Other attribute modifying operations, such as rename and delete, are performed on the snapshot and the workspace together.
 In figure 6, Amy's and Joe's workspaces are mapped to the GUI snapshot, while Tim's and Meg's workspaces are mapped to the Database snapshot.

-SnapshotCM associates a file structure in the workspace that corresponds to and mirrors the complete file structure in the mapped snapshot.
-The folders and files in your workspace will have the same hierarchical organization as in the mapped snapshot.
+Each mount of a snapshot associates that snapshot's file structure with the corresponding hierarchy in the workspace.
+The folders and files in a workspace will have the same hierarchical organization as in the mapped snapshots.
 In other words, there always will be a place in a workspace for every file in a snapshot.

 As with snapshots, workspaces are important organizational tools that help you control and maintain your project.
 But more importantly, workspaces are where you perform the actual work of project development.